Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Sex offender registries are some of the most crucial Illinois state records to be aware of, particularly if someone is screening candidates for shelters or a child-centered job.

-The Illinois State Police has a public records depository of registered sex offenders.
-On the left side of the page lies a search feature where a person can filter results by name, city, county, offender type, and other options.
 It also has a Sex Offender Mapping link that gives users a visual tool to locate offenders in certain towns and cities.
 This feature is especially helpful for families with young children who want to be on the lookout for any sexual predators.

 Anyone who spots any errors in the state’s sex offender registry can call the Illinois Sex Offender Registration Team (I-SORT).
 Its number is +1-888-414-7678.